-Crushed eggshells may sound like the last thing you want to use around your plants, but they offer surprising benefits to a wide array of plants.
-Eggshells are a natural bi-product, and they're rich in nutrients that plants and soil need.
-Before tossing your eggshells in the garbage, save them for many uses around the garden.
+Crushed eggshells may sound like the last thing you want to use in your garden, but they offer surprising benefits to a wide array of plants.
+Eggshells are organic, natural, and rich in nutrients — all things that plants and soil need for optimal health.
+Instead of tossing those eggshells in the compost, save them for many uses around the garden.

-Eggshells are comprised of 93 percent calcium carbonate and 1 percent nitrogen, along with other nutrients that soil needs.
-Many plants take calcium out of the soil during the growing process.
-Save your eggshells and dry them out in the oven light or natural sunlight.
-Crush the shells into a fine powder and spread them around the soil under vegetables, fruit trees and roses to create a natural, nutrient-rich mulch.
+How to do it?
+Save your eggshells and dry them out in the oven light or in natural sunlight.
+Crush the shells into a fine powder.
+Spread the powder on the soil under vegetables, fruit trees, and roses to create a natural, nutrient-rich mulch.

-Eggshells are a natural pest repellent.
-Instead of grinding the shells into a fine powder, crush them loosely by hand and leave the sharp edges intact.
-Spread the shells around plants that are being attacked by snails and cutworms to deter these pests.
-The sharp eggshells protect broccoli, tomatoes, peppers, cabbage and other plants that are attractive to snails and worms.
+Instead of grinding the shells into a fine powder, crush them loosely by hand, leaving the sharp edges intact.
+Spread the shells on the soil around plants that are being attacked by snails and cutworms to deter these pests.
+The sharp eggshells can protect broccoli, tomatoes, peppers, cabbage and other plants that are attractive to snails and worms.

-Eggplants, peppers, tomatoes and other plants are susceptible to blossom-end rot, which can be caused by calcium deficiency.
-These vegetables benefit from crushed eggshells placed directly in the soil around them.
+Eggplants, peppers, tomatoes, and other plants are susceptible to blossom-end rot, which can be caused by calcium deficiency.
+These vegetables may benefit from crushed eggshells placed directly in the soil above their roots.
 Eggshells replace depleted calcium in the soil to protect against this potentially deadly disease.